aws-observability/aws-otel-python-instrumentation/README.md

     <tr>
       <td><code>AWS_REDACT_SPAN_ATTRIBUTES</code></td>
       <td>
-        <p>A comma separated list of span attributes to redact.
+        <p>Your spans may contain sensitive information from LLM interactions, such as your users' prompt data and tool call information; use <code>AWS_REDACT_SPAN_ATTRIBUTES</code> to specify a comma-separated list of span attributes to redact.
 Matching values in spans, span events, and span links are all replaced with <code>REDACTED</code>.
 Note that this applies to all span attributes, not just those produced by this distribution's instrumentations.</p>
         <p>Supports wildcard patterns.</p>
         <p><strong>Examples:</strong></p>
         <p>To redact specific sensitive data GenAI attributes:</p>